khosea-data/African-Economic-Growth-and-Investment-opportunities-Dashboard/README.md

-### A bar chart of 2023 GDP of each country where Algeria is at the top with the highest GDP among all the other countries by having $621B.
+#### A bar chart of 2023 GDP by country shows Algeria leading with the highest GDP at $621 Billion, surpassing all other countries.

 ![image](https://github.com/user-attachments/assets/942055c5-7958-4b26-835f-9a399bd531dd)

-### A line graph of GDP growth of Top 5 countries from 2021 to 2023, Algeria and Cameroon have experienced high economic growth in between the years as shown by their rise in GDP while Nigeria, South Africa and Egypt have shown slow economic growth in between the years as shown by their slight increase in the GDP.
+#### A line graph of GDP growth for the top 5 countries from 2021 to 2023 shows that Algeria and Cameroon have experienced significant economic growth, as indicated by their sharp rise in GDP.
+In contrast, Nigeria, South Africa, and Egypt have shown slower economic growth, with only slight increases in GDP over the period